songweizhi/MetaCHIP/README.md

 [![DOI         ](https://img.shields.io/static/v1.svg?label=DOI&message=10.1186/s40168-019-0649-y&color=orange)](https://doi.org/10.1186/s40168-019-0649-y)

-Before you start
+:warning: Before you start :warning:
 ---

-:warning: MetaCHIP was designed to predict HGT among prokaryotes, please do NOT include eukaryotic genomes in your genome folder.
++ MetaCHIP was designed to predict HGT among prokaryotes, please do NOT include eukaryotic genomes in your genome folder.

-:warning: To get reliable HGT prediction results, input genomes need to be with at least **40%** completeness.
++ To get reliable HGT prediction results, input genomes need to be with at least **40%** completeness.

 Publication: